 |Pest Management||Weed management

-This usually requires combinations or rotations of crops that attract or harbor different insects and diseases, fix nitrogen, inhibit weed growth and enhance the soil.
-The following crop sequences are recommended for organic grain crop production in North Carolina.
+This goal usually requires combinations or rotations of crops that attract or harbor different insects and diseases, fix nitrogen, inhibit weed growth, and enhance the soil.
+Organic flue-cured tobacco crop rotations present a minor departure from these rotation sequences.
+Because flue-cured tobacco requires relatively low levels of nitrogen early in the season, rotations should be developed that supply the crop with its nitrogen needs without excess, as too much nitrogen can negatively affect leaf quality.
+The following crop sequences are recommended for organic commodity crop production in North Carolina.

-Wheat and the legume provide continuous ground cover, help break up pest cycles, reduce warm-season weeds through the mowing of clover, and increase available nitrogen.
+Wheat and the legume provide continuous groundcover, help break up pest cycles, reduce warm-season weeds through the mowing of clover, and increase available nitrogen.
 Tilling the clover into the soil makes nitrogen available for the succeeding corn crop.
 Growing the legume for two seasons will result in more nitrogen returned to the soil and a longer period between corn crops to break pest insect and disease cycles.
-In systems without livestock, however, the legume cover crop might have little economic value unless it can be cut and sold for hay as an organic forage crop.
+However, in systems without livestock, the legume cover crop might have little economic value unless it can be cut and sold for hay as an organic forage crop.

-The acreage of organic tobacco, sweet potatoes, and other wholesale vegetable crops has continued to increase.
+The acreage of organic tobacco, sweetpotatoes, and other wholesale vegetable crops has continued to increase in North Carolina.
 Wheat and corn have provided valuable rotations, both economically and for managing pests.
-Soybeans are sometimes included in this rotation, but concerns over inadequate weed management in soybeans, which increases the weed seed bank, have limited enthusiasm in some regions.
+Soybeans are sometimes included in this rotation.
+But concerns over inadequate weed management in soybeans increasing the weed seed bank have limited enthusiastic use in some regions.

 A switch to organic production from conventional agriculture requires a 36-month transition period.
-That is to say, 36 months must elapse between the last application of a prohibited substance and organic certification.
-Experienced grain farmers can use their skills, knowledge, and experience with conventional grains as a base to build new proficiency with crop rotation, cover crops, mechanical weed control, recordkeeping for certification, and marketing of organic crops.
+That is, there must be 36 months between the last application of a prohibited substance and organic certification.
+Experienced farmers can use their skills, knowledge, and experience with conventional crops as a base to build new proficiency with crop rotation, cover crops, mechanical weed control, record-keeping for certification, and marketing of organic crops.
 Most North Carolina farmers can go organic with little capital investment; however, mechanical weed equipment, separate storage facilities, or both may be needed.

 |Farm Profile: Burch Farms, Inc.

-Burch Farms, in Faison, NC, produces about 1,000 acres of certified organic wheat, butternut squash, and sweet potatoes on Norfolk and Goldsboro soils.
-Burch Farms plants cover crops— sometimes before and after each cash crop—to improve soil quality and add nitrogen to the soil with legumes.
-The rotation can be flexible, but generally, butternut squash and sweet potatoes follow Austrian winter pea cover crops.
-Wheat follows sweet potatoes.
-Crimson clover–vetch or Austrian winter peas–oats cover crops are planted in the fall to overwinter between the butternut squash and sweet potatoes.
-These mixtures provide nitrogen, increase soil organic matter and improve soil structure, while preventing erosion.
-Once the wheat and butternut squash are harvested, a cover crop of sorghum–Sudan grass (or buckwheat) is planted to improve the soil for the remainder of the summer.
+Burch Farms, in Faison, NC, produces about 1,000 acres of certified organic wheat, butternut squash, and sweetpotatoes on Norfolk and Goldsboro soils.
+Burch Farms plants cover crops, sometimes before and after each cash crop, to improve soil quality and add nitrogen to the soil with legumes.
+The rotation can be flexible.
+But generally, butternut squash and sweetpotatoes follow Austrian winter pea cover crops.
+Wheat follows sweetpotatoes.
+Crimson clover and vetch or Austrian winter peas and oats cover crops are planted in the fall to overwinter between the butternut squash and sweetpotatoes.
+These mixtures provide nitrogen, increase soil organic matter, and improve soil structure, while preventing erosion.
+Once the wheat and butternut squash are harvested, a cover crop of sorghum-sudangrass or buckwheat is planted to improve the soil the remainder of the summer.
 Buckwheat, a very competitive warm-season annual, grows quickly and has a fairly short lifespan (fully flowering at 35 to 45 days).
 It fits well in a rotation after a summer crop and before the first frost, where it can quickly provide cover in a field, preventing late warm-season annual weeds from germinating.
-Currently, along with fertility provided by the overwintered cover crops, Burch Farms is applying 0.5 to 3.5 tons of farm-produced compost per acre, depending on the most recent soil and tissue samples, before each vegetable and grain crop.
+Currently, along with fertility provided by the overwintered cover crops, Burch Farms is applying up to 7.5 tons of farm-produced compost (roughly 64 pounds N per ton available in the first year) per acre, depending on the most recent soil and tissue samples, before each vegetable and grain crop.

 This rotation works well in an organic production system because it is fairly long (at least three years), is very diverse, and includes cover crops that are used to build soil health and fertility.

-Having grain crops in the rotation also benefits the farm in terms of labor and marketing.
-Organic corn and wheat are low-return crops compared to organic sweet potatoes and other vegetables.
-They are, however, relatively easy to grow, require little labor, and have lower production costs.
-With the price premiums for organic corn and wheat, these crops are very profitable and the farmer is glad to have them in the rotation.
+Having grain crops in the rotation also provides a benefit to the farm in terms of labor and marketing.
+Organic corn and wheat are low-return crops compared to organic sweetpotatoes and other vegetables.
+However, corn and wheat are relatively easy crops to grow, require little labor, and have lower production costs.
+With the price premiums for organic corn and wheat, these crops are very profitable, and the farm is glad to have them in the rotation.